As investigators analyze new debris

 Its pilot was never heard from again, and the damaged P-40 Kittyhawk was presumed lost forever.

-But two years ago, an oil company worker discovered it 70 years after the accident.
+But in 2012, an oil company worker discovered it seven decades after the accident.
 Surprisingly, it was extraordinarily well-preserved, and most of its fuselage, wings, tail and cockpit instruments were intact.

 Back then, experts say, planes flew with basic supplies, so its pilot's chances of survival were not good.